ESFair2023/sample_code/README.md

 `pip install requirements.txt`

-And change the dataset directory in argparser.py
+change the dataset directory in argparser.py,

 and run